harsh432004/Complete-Data-Science-with-Projects/README.md

 To use this repository locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/harsh432004/DataScience-Projects.git`
+1. Clone the repository: `git clone https://github.com/harsh432004/Complete-Data-Science-with-Projects.git`
-2. Navigate to the project directory: `cd DataScience-Projects`
+2. Navigate to the project directory: `cd Complete-Data-Science-with-Projects`

 ## Usage